SanForgeStudio/LuaNodeEditor/README.md

 <img alt="flowchart" src="https://github.com/SanForgeStudio/LuaNodeEditor/assets/97965051/045dd7f4-0a77-45c8-ba7e-ed059574658b" width="600" />

-# Early Release?
+# Early development release?
-The Lua Node Editor has released but in a early phase to receive community feedback and to showcase our innovation to the world.
+The Lua Node Editor has released but in a early development phase.
+Purely to receive community feedback and to showcase our innovation to the world.
 You can find all the releases [here](https://github.com/SanForgeStudio/LuaNodeEditor/releases).

 # License?
-The Lua Node Editor is currently a **Proprietary Licenced** application that is not open source but it is free to use at the moment.